Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Introduction

 As shown in Figure~\ref{fig: motivation}, the models exhibit a higher confidence in their answers than in the accuracy that they actually achieve.
-In other words, even on challenging tasks, these agents remain overconfident in their predictions both probabilistically and from a self-assessed perspective.
-We argue that this is analogous to the hallucination problem commonly observed in LLMs and vision-language models (VLMs), where the model produces fluent, yet factually erroneous outputs while maintaining high confidence~\citep{ji2023survey,ji2023towards,kalai2025language}.
-This limitation is particularly critical in real-world GUI tasks, where their dynamic and continuous nature means that even a single error in an intermediate step can result in overall task failure.
+In other words, even on challenging tasks, these agents remain overconfident in their predictions, both probabilistically and in their self-assessments.
+This resembles the broader reliability challenge commonly observed in LLMs and vision-language models (VLMs), where models can produce erroneous outputs while maintaining high confidence~\citep{ji2023survey,ji2023towards,kalai2025language}.
+This limitation is particularly critical in real-world GUI tasks, where their dynamic, continuous nature means that even a single error at an intermediate step can result in overall task failure.

-To address this limitation, we propose HyperClick, a novel framework that enhances reliable GUI grounding through uncertainty calibration.
-Unlike prior approaches that treat grounding as a pure hit-or-miss classification problem, HyperClick explicitly integrates verbalized confidence estimation into the grounding process.
-Each prediction consists not only of a selected UI element, but also of a natural-language confidence statement, providing a self-assessment of reliability.
+To address this limitation, we propose HyperClick, a novel framework that enhances trustworthy GUI grounding through self-critiqued reinforcement learning (SCRL).
+Unlike prior approaches that treat grounding as a binary, hit-or-miss classification task, HyperClick explicitly integrates confidence estimation into the decision-making process.
+Specifically, each prediction delivers not only a targeted UI element but also a verbalized confidence statement that serves as a reliable self-assessment.
+In this work, we deliberately focus on aligning verbalized confidence rather than probabilistic confidence.
+While the latter relies heavily on token likelihoods and is easily confounded by coordinate tokenization or numeric formatting, verbalized confidence is entirely model-agnostic and can be directly exposed to downstream GUI agents, making it a cleaner reflection of spatial click quality.

-Specifically, we introduce two complementary rule-based reward mechanisms that optimize both action accuracy and uncertainty calibration.
-A binary reward enforces correct grounding actions, while a truncated Gaussian–based distribution models spatial confidence over the entire screenshot.
-The predicted confidence is then calibrated against this distribution using the Brier score~\citep{glenn1950verification,damani2025beyond}.
-This dual mechanism enables HyperClick to achieve two intertwined goals: accurate GUI grounding and well-calibrated confidence.
-More importantly, it fosters a form of introspectiveness, where the model not only acts but also critiques its own reliability.
-This self-criticism capacity reduces overconfidence, supports safer decision-making, and gradually expands the agent’s boundaries of reliable operation.
+Specifically, we introduce two complementary rule-based reward mechanisms that optimize both action precision and confidence alignment.
+A binary reward enforces correct grounding positions, while a confidence alignment reward aligns the verbalized confidence of policy models with a bounded spatial confidence target constructed over the annotated element region.
+This dual mechanism enables HyperClick to achieve two intertwined goals: accurate GUI grounding and better-aligned confidence.
+By training the model to expose uncertainty alongside its click prediction, HyperClick reduces high-confidence errors and enables confidence-based abstention for safer GUI decision-making.